neohugo/neohugo/docs/content/en/installation/linux.md

 ### openSUSE

 Derivatives of the [openSUSE] distribution of Linux include [GeckoLinux], [Linux Karmada], and others.
-To install the extended edition of Hugo:
+To install Hugo:

 ```sh
 sudo zypper install hugo